amanforindia/imagekit-python/README.md

  ## Installation
- Go to your terminal and type the following command
+ Go to a terminal and type the following command,
 ```bash
 pip install imagekitio
 ```